theta360developers/webapi/script_examples/README.md

 Most of the commands and options are specified on the same line as `theta.exe`.

 For most options, you do not need to create an options file.
-If there is only one parameter, specify the parameter with this convention.
+If the value of the option is a single word or number, specify the value with this convention.

 ```shell
 .\theta.exe setOption --name=captureMode --value=video